-Unwind of discount and other expected returns (note (i)) 1 0 Experience variances and other items (note (iii)) Total
+Unwind of discount and other expected returns (note (i)) Effect of change in operating assumptions (note (ii)) Experience variances and other items (note (iii)) Total

 2008 £m £m £m £m

 Asian operations 434 135 (1) 568

 US operations 233 (17) 77 293

 UK insurance operations 569 - 195 764

 Total 1,236 118 271 1,625

+Unwind of Experience

+discount and Effect of variances and

-2007 er expected returns change in operating variances and other items (notes (iii),
+other expected change in other items

+returns operating (notes (iii),

 (note (i)) assumptions (iv) and (v)) Total

-£m £m £m £m
+2007 £m £m £m £m

 Asian operations 340 54 5 399

 US operations 240 (24) 126 342

 UK insurance operations 592 67 (81) 578

 Total 1,172 97 50 1,319

-(i) The increase in unwind of discount and other expected returns in 2008 over 2007 mainly arises in Asian operations, reflecting the growth in opening value from 1 January 2007 to 1 January 2008 on which the value of in-force business unwinds.

-(ii) The effect of changes in operating assumptions for Asian operations in 2008 of a credit of $\pounds$ 135 million reflects favourable effects arising from changes in mortality and morbidity assumptions of $\pounds$ 58 million, the effect of changes in lapse rates of $\pounds$ 36 million, the effect of changes in expense assumptions of $\pounds$ 26 million and the impact of incorporating the benefit arising on the change of corporate tax rate in Indonesia of $\pounds$ 15 million.

-(iii) Experience variances and other items for UK insurance operations in 2008 are in aggregate a credit of $\pounds$ 195 million.
-Consistent with the methodology applied in previous years, this amount includes a credit of $\pounds$ 118 million resulting from part of the effect of rebalancing the asset portfolio backing annuity business on the valuation interest rate for determining Pillar I liabilities.
+- (i) The increase in unwind of discount and other expected returns in 2008 over 2007 mainly arises in Asian operations, reflecting the growth in opening value from 1 January 2007 to 1 January 2008 on which the value of in-force business unwinds. - (ii) The effect of changes in operating assumptions for Asian operations in 2008 of a credit of £135 million reflects favourable effects arising from changes in mortality and morbidity assumptions of £58 million, the effect of changes in lapse rates of £36 million, the effect of changes in expense assumptions of £26 million and the impact of incorporating the benefit arising on the change of corporate tax rate in Indonesia of £15 million. - (iii) Experience variances and other items for UK insurance operations in 2008 are in aggregate a credit of £195 million.
+Consistent with the methodology applied in previous years, this amount includes a credit of £118 million resulting from part of the effect of rebalancing the asset portfolio backing annuity business on the valuation interest rate for determining Pillar I liabilities.
 The rebalancing reflects changes to the portfolio to more closely align the credit quality with management benchmark.
-The $\pounds$ 118 million effect of rebalancing included in operating profit reflects longer-term levels of credit spread evident as at 31 December 2006 i.e. prior to the exceptional credit spread widening in 2007 and 2008.
+The £118 million effect of rebalancing included in operating profit reflects longer-term levels of credit spread evident as at 31 December 2006 i.e. prior to the exceptional credit spread widening in 2007 and 2008.
 The additional increase in the Pillar I valuation interest rate due to rebalancing at the credit spreads at which assets were traded in 2008 is reflected within non-operating profit together with, via the increase in discount rate, the additional allowance for credit risk for the portfolio as a whole as described in note 8.
-The $\pounds$ 195 million credit also includes a cost of capital charge of $\pounds$ (34) million for the effect of holding the short-term credit risk reserve for statutory reporting, as described in note 3, and releasing it over an assumed five year period.
-Also included in operating profit for business in-force is a credit of $\pounds$ 56 million in respect of the release of certain annuity business reserves, a credit of $\pounds$ 24 million in respect of the release of prior period provisions relating to Credit Life business, and a net credit of $\pounds$ 31 million for other items.
+The £195 million credit also includes a cost of capital charge of £(34) million for the effect of holding the short-term credit risk reserve for statutory reporting, as described in note 3, and releasing it over an assumed five year period.
+Also included in operating profit for business in-force is a credit of £56 million in respect of the release of certain annuity business reserves, a credit of £24 million in respect of the release of prior period provisions relating to Credit Life business, and a net credit of £31 million for other items.

-Experience variances and other items for US operations of $\pounds$ 77 million for 2008 include a credit of $\pounds$ 54 million in respect of spread experience variance.
+Experience variances and other items for US operations of £77 million for 2008 include a credit of £54 million in respect of spread experience variance.